karmab/kcli/doc/index.md

 The following parameters are specific to ovirt:

-- org Organization (needed for accessing graphical console)
+- org Organization
-- ca_file Points to a local path with the cert of the ovirt engine host ( that can be retrieved with `http://$HOST/ovirt-engine/services/pki-resource?resource=ca-certificate&format=X509-PEM-CA`. (needed for accessing graphical consoles)
+- ca_file Points to a local path with the cert of the ovirt engine host.
+It can be retrieved with `wget http://$HOST/ovirt-engine/services/pki-resource?resource=ca-certificate&format=X509-PEM-CA`.
 - imagerepository.
 A Glance image provider repository.
-Defaults to *ovirt-image-repository*.
-You can get it created for you with kcli download
+Defaults to `ovirt-image-repository`.
+You can get default one created for you with kcli download

 ## Fake